nuaays/python-machine-learning-book-cn/Table-of-Contents.md

 Training a logistic regression model for document classification Working with bigger data – online algorithms and out-of-core learning Summary

-9. Embedding a Machine Learning Model into a Web Application Serializing fitted scikit-learn estimators
+##9.
+Embedding a Machine Learning Model into a Web Application嵌入机器学习模型到Web应用中
+Serializing fitted scikit-learn estimators
 Setting up a SQLite database for data storage Developing a web application with Flask